 Stop Programming By Consensus

-If you've been following Bridge Ratings' research pieces about on-demand music streaming and its value to radio programmers, the following is the latest in the insight we've gained from discussing this important technology with programmers in markets large and small.
+If you've been following Bridge Ratings' research pieces about on-demand music streaming and its value to radio programmers, the following is the latest insight we've gained from discussing this important technology with programmers in markets large and small.

 Back in the day when there were no radio station monitoring services like BDSradio (from Nielsen) or Mediabase, radio programmers had to rely on their own gut, local research and listener input to determine the best songs to play.